Cambridge University Cricket Club: Cricket at the University of Cambridge

+Cricket is also played between the constituent colleges of Cambridge University.
+This currently takes the form of a cup competition 'Cuppers'.
+However, the colleges also play a range of their own friendly fixtures.
+Over the years, a number of independent student clubs have been formed such as Magpies, Chaffinches, Crusaders, Inexpressibles, Quidnuncs, Perambulators and Etceteras, to name a few and they have played fixtures against the colleges and other wandering sides.

 Recent history

-In recent Oxford versus Cambridge University matches, the honours have been fairly even between the two Universities.
-In 2010 Cambridge University played Oxford in three matches for the first time: Twenty20, 4-Day First-Class and the 1-Day Match at Lord's (note that colours are not awarded for the Twenty20 game).
+In recent Oxford versus Cambridge University matches, the honours have been fairly even between the two universities.
+In 2010 Cambridge University played Oxford in three matches for the first time: Twenty20, 4-Day First-Class and the 1-Day Match at Lord's (colours are not awarded for the Twenty20 game).

-The Cambridge Centre of Cricketing Excellence (UCCE) team has played 27 first-class matches between 2001 and 2009.
-Subsequently, as the Cambridge Marylebone Cricket Club University, three First Class fixture were played each season until 2014 when this was reduced to two.
-In 2019, the ECB announced that Cambridge (among other universities) was set to lose its first-class status by 2021.
+The Cambridge Centre of Cricketing Excellence (UCCE) team played 27 first-class matches between 2001 and 2009.
+Subsequently, as the Cambridge Marylebone Cricket Club University, three First Class fixtures were played each season until 2014 when this was reduced to two.
+In 2019, the ECB announced that the Cambridge games (among other university games) was set to lose first-class status by 2021.
+The last matches involving Cambridge University as part of Cambridge UCCE or Cambridge UCCE Women were in 2022.

 Grounds

-The three grounds that Cambridge University have used for home first-class and List A matches since 1821 are listed below, with statistics complete through to the end of the 2014 season.
-Only the first-class and List A matches played at the ground by Cambridge University are recorded in the table.
+The three grounds that Cambridge University Cricket Club has used for home first-class and List A matches since 1821 are listed below.
+Only the first-class and List A matches played at the ground by Cambridge University, Cambridge UCCE, and Cambridge MCCU are recorded in the table.